agunny/Price-Query/README.md

 ## **Features**

 Data transferred into a google sheet, which can be read only to people adding and only certain people allowed to make edits.
 This still allows for information to be extrapolated via the use of pivot tables or simply using filters to identify which items are causing the biggest hits and why.
-Filters allow for AP to quicky relay information onto suppliers as to why the invoices where rejected.
+Filters allow for AP to quicky relay information onto suppliers as to why the invoices were rejected.
 ![image](https://github.com/agunny/Price-Query/assets/133648178/fa6d21ad-b3ae-4622-96ad-42352569ce97)